dslomov/ecmascript-structured-clone/README.md

 objects between Code Realms.
 This algorithm is extensible by host enviroment to support cloning of host objects.

-Optionally, some kinds of objects may support a "transfer" operation, the effect of which is to transfer "ownership" of some resource associated with an object to a different code realm.
+Optionally, some kinds of objects may support a "transfer" operation, the effect of which is to transfer "ownership" of some resource associated with an object to a different Code Realm.
-The object then becomes unusable in source realm.
+The object then becomes unusable in the source Code Realm.

 ----

 This specification combines and subsumes http://www.whatwg.org/specs/web-apps/current-work/#dom-messageport-postmessage and http://www.whatwg.org/specs/web-apps/current-work/#structured-clone as they really belong together.

-HTML spec will refer to this definition for specification of _Structured Clone_ algorithm.
+HTML spec will be updated to refer to this specification of the _StructuredClone_ algorithm.

 ----